peckhams/topoflow36/README.md

 # topoflow36
-TopoFlow version 3.6, updated to run in Python 3.7
+TopoFlow version 3.6 is an update to version 3.5 that runs in Python 3.7.